cbcrg/tcoffee/docs/tcoffee_installation.rst

 ************
 Installation
 ************
 This chapter describes the installation procedures relevant for a standard use of T-Coffee on the most common operative systems: Unix/Linux and Mac OS.
 T-Coffee cannot be installed on any Windows version without using a Unix-like environment (i.e. Cygwin) or a Linux virtualbox.
 The procedure is quite easy using the automated installer provided on the T-Coffee `webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_.
-When downloading T-Coffee package, several options are possible.
+When downloading T-Coffee package, several options are possible:

  1) the **latest stable version** ("recommended"); this is the same version as the one used on the web server.
 Then download the installer corresponding to your system and follow the corresponding procedure described hereafter.
  2) the **latest beta version** ("under testing"); then download the installer corresponding to your system and follow the corresponding procedure described hereafter.